bufbuild-ru/docs/docs/reference/cli/buf/curl/index.md

 EOM
 ```

 Note that server reflection (i.e. use of the --reflect flag) does not work with HTTP 1.1 since the protocol relies on bidirectional streaming.
-If server reflection is used, the assumed URL for the reflection service is the same as the given URL, but with the last two elements removed and replaced with the service and method name for server reflection.If an error occurs that is due to incorrect usage or other unexpected error, this program will return an exit code that is less than 8.
+If server reflection is used, the assumed URL for the reflection service is the same as the given URL, but with the last two elements removed and replaced with the service and method name for server reflection.

+If an error occurs that is due to incorrect usage or other unexpected error, this program will return an exit code that is less than 8.
 If the RPC fails otherwise, this program will return an exit code that is the gRPC code, shifted three bits to the left.

 ### Flags